Adam Pisoni, Microsoft’s general manager of Yammer.

 Tension in the workplace

 Yet there’s a disconnect in the office.
 While employees are gung-ho and see social as a productivity tool, some IT departments and leaders remain wary, Pisoni says.
-Ironically, businesses worry that social tools will drain productivity, yet, it is exactly these types of tools which employees are clamoring for in order to make themselves more productive.
+Ironically, businesses worry that social tools will drain productivity, yet, it is exactly these types of tools which employees are clamouring for in order to make themselves more productive.

 The challenge of bringing in social tools is more than a technical challenge, Pisoni says; a cultural change is also needed to be successful.
 That’s because social isn’t just another technology but something that enables new ways of working.